Funke, Funke Wisdom: Background

 Production of the record was handled by Teddy Riley, Dale Hogan, Keith Spencer and Kool Moe Dee.
 The album peaked at #72 on the Billboard 200 and #19 on Top R&B/Hip-Hop Albums.
 It spawned three singles: "How Kool Can One Black Man Be", "Death Blow" and "Rise 'N' Shine".

-"Rise 'N' Shine" featuring KRS-One & Chuck D became the most successful single, reaching number one on the Hot Rap Songs chart.
-"How Kool Can One Black Man Be" peaked at #9 on Hot Rap Songs and #49 on Hot R&B/Hip-Hop Songs.
+"Rise 'N' Shine" featuring KRS-One & Chuck D became the most successful single, reaching number 1 on the Hot Rap Songs chart.
+"How Kool Can One Black Man Be" peaked at number 9 on Hot Rap Songs and number 49 on Hot R&B/Hip-Hop Songs.
 The track "Death Blow", a diss track directed at LL Cool J, did not chart, and the music video satirized LL Cool J's "Mama Said Knock You Out" video.